Gender disparities in health: International states of gender disparities in health

 Access to education and employment are key elements in achieving gender equality in health.
 Female literacy rates in the Eastern Mediterranean were found by the WHO to fall sharply behind their male counterparts, as evident in the cases of Yemen (66:100) and Djibouti (62:100.)
 Further barriers other than the prioritization of providing opportunities for males, include the inability for females in this region to pursue anything more than a tertiary education because of economic constraints.
 Contraceptive usage and knowledge of reproductive options were found to be more present amongst women who had received higher levels of education in Egypt, the rate of contraceptive usage being 93% among those who were university-educated versus illiterate.

-In regards to the influence of employment upon a woman's capability to know of and fight for equity in health care, in this region, women were found by the WHO to participate lower in the labor market than other regions (at an average of 28%.)
+In regards to the influence of employment upon a woman's capability to know of and fight for equity in health care, in this region, women were found by the WHO to participate less in the labor market than in other regions (at an average of 28%.)
 The lowest number of women in paid employment within this region was found in Saudi Arabia and other countries of the Gulf Cooperation Council (GCC), while the highest number of women with paid employment were in Morocco, Lebanon, and Yemen.

 The lack of availability of health care services in this region particularly complicates matters as certain countries are already strained by ongoing conflict and war.
 According to WHO, the ratio of physicians per population is drastically lower in the countries Sudan, Somalia, Yemen, and Djibouti, while health infrastructures are nearly nonexistent in Afghanistan.
-With additional complications of distance to and from medical services, the access of health care services is even more complex for women in this region as the majority are unable to afford the transportation costs or time.
+With additional complications of distance to and from medical services, the access to health care services is even more complex for women in this region as the majority are unable to afford the transportation costs or time.